c0d3cisco/reading-notes/code102_day1.md

 ## Class 102 is full of fun

+Use [THIS LINK](c0d3cisco.github.io/reading-notes/) to return to the READ-ME page.

 ### What is Markdown?

 A lightweight markup language that you can use to add formatting elements to plaintext text documents. [^1]